JonyEpsilon/openaltimeter-downloader/docs/readme.txt

 Changelog
 =========

+1.2.0.0: new switch configuration settings to support firmware V6.
+Version of downloader and bundled firmware now shown in title bar.
+Support for the longer erase commands used by firmware V6.
+Super-secret hidden debugging tools (see the Hg commit messages!)

 1.1.1.0: fix download timeout bug for very full OAs.

 1.1.0.0: fix rare download problems.
 Much better platform integration on Windows.
 New firmware version V5.